Universal Quantum Emulator

-More precisely, the approaches based on tomography run in time $\Omega(D)$ and need $\Omega(D)$ copies of state, where $D$ is the dimension of the system Hilbert space.
-In contrast, the runtime of the algorithm proposed in this work is $\mathcal{O}(\log D)$ and polynomial in $d$, and its \emph{sample complexity}, i.e. the total number of copies of the sample input-output pairs that are needed to run the algorithm, is independent of $D$ and polynomial in $d$.
-Therefore, our algorithm is not only exponentially faster than the approaches based on tomography, its sample complexity is also dramatically lower.
+More precisely, to emulate the action of an unknown unitary transformation (or its inverse) using the approaches based on tomography the runtime and the sample complexity, that is the total number of copies of the samples needed to run the algorithm, are both lower bounded by $\Omega(D\times d)$, where $D$ is the dimension of the system Hilbert space, and $d$ is the dimension of the subspace spanned by the sample input states.
+In contrast, the runtime of the algorithm proposed in this work is $\mathcal{O}(\log D\times \text{poly}(d))$, where poly($d$) denotes a polynomial in $d$.
+Furthermore, the sample complexity of this algorithm is independent of $D$ and poly($d$).
+Therefore, under the practical assumption that the unitary transformation should be emulated in a subspace of the Hilbert space, whose dimension $d$ is finite or poly-logarithmic in the dimension of the Hilbert space, our algorithm has exponentially better runtime and sample complexity.